Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: CONCLUSION

 \section{CONCLUSION}

 In conclusion, we have theoretically studied RAP-based imaging in semiconductor QD systems.
 For this purpose, we have adopted a semi-classical treatment for describing the spatiotemporal beams that interact with the two-level QD system.
 We use dressed state analysis to understand the RAP-assisted population transfer in the presence of chirping pulses.
+The phonon vibration in a semiconductor quantum dot system is inevitable at finite temperatures.
+To encompass the temperature-dependent phonon-induced decoherence rates for super-resolution imaging formation, we explore variational ME.
 We also show how the QD emitter's spot size depends on the LG field intensity.
-The compromise of image resolution in an ensemble of dense QDs because of the circular ring.
+The compromise of image resolution in an ensemble of dense QDs is because of the circular ring.
 The dominant character of the LG beam tail over the SG beam tail causes residual population flow from the ground state to the excited state, creating the circular ring.
 Further, we have used the modulated truncated beams to overcome the image distortion.
-The phonon vibration in a semiconductor quantum dot system is inevitable at finite temperatures.
-To encompass the temperature-dependent phonon-induced decoherence rates for super-resolution imaging formation, we explore full polaron ME.
-Our analysis reveals that sharp image formation is possible at finite low temperatures with weak electron-phonon coupling.
-However, the QD emitter's spot size gets distorted at substantial high temperatures.
+Our analysis indicates that, although phonon-induced decoherences at finite temperatures adversely affect image resolution, an increase in field strength allows for the mitigation of these decoherences.
+This can be achieved by entering a regime where the exciton-phonon interaction can be effectively decoupled.
 Hence, this investigation may have potential applications in nano-scale imaging, with scalability and controllability.

 \onecolumngrid